Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/4 Policy and Governance/02_Translating-Institutional-Policy-to-Strategy.md

 **Slides/lecture:**

 - Help the learners to understand the role and importance of the institutional policies, such as data and software policies in highlighting good research data and software management practices and the different roles and responsibilities of key stakeholders within an institute to implement/facilitate these practices.
 Provide them with the examples of the institutional policies.
-Help learners to understand the impact of the institutional policies with the help of the background material (Resources 1&ndash;3).
+Help learners to understand the impact of the institutional policies with the help of the background material (Resources&nbsp;1&ndash;3).
 - It is important to explain how the national open science policy influences the positions and the implementation of strategies regarding open science in different research and higher education institutions.
 A national open science policy, effectively implemented in research institutions and universities, promotes equal access to knowledge, stimulates innovation and scientific collaboration, and optimises the impact of publicly funded research.

 **Activities:**